Nýřany

 Nýřany (/cs/; Nürschan) is a town in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 7,000 inhabitants.
+The town is located on the stream Vejprnický potok in the Plasy Uplands.

+Nýřany was founded in the 13th century at the latest and became a town in 1892.
+The most important monument in the town is the Church of Saint Procopius.

 Administrative division

 Nýřany consists of three municipal parts (in brackets population according to the 2021 census):